sagarsurya4390/CurrencyConverter-/README.md

-Currency Converter
+# Currency Converter

-A web application for converting between different currencies in real-time.
-This app allows users to input an amount in one currency and see the equivalent value in another currency, with an option to swap the currencies.
+A simple and responsive currency converter application built using React.
+This app allows users to convert amounts between different currencies in real-time, providing an intuitive interface with support for multiple currencies.

-Features
+## Features

-Real-Time Conversion: Fetches real-time exchange rates to convert between currencies.
+- **Currency Conversion**: Convert an amount from one currency to another using real-time exchange rates.
-Interactive UI: Provides input fields for the amount and currencies, along with an intuitive interface for users to interact with.
+- **Swap Functionality**: Swap the "From" and "To" currencies with a single click.
-Currency Swap: Easily swap the currencies to convert in the opposite direction.
+- **Responsive Design**: The app is designed to be mobile-first, ensuring a seamless user experience on both desktop and mobile devices.
-Responsive Design: Works on both desktop and mobile devices.
+- **Supports Multiple Currencies**: Choose from a variety of currencies to convert between.

-Tech Stack
+- **Live Background**: A beautiful background image with a blur effect for a modern look.

-React: Frontend framework for building the user interface.
+## Technologies Used

-Tailwind CSS: Utility-first CSS framework for styling the app.
+- **React**: JavaScript library for building user interfaces.
-API: Fetches real-time currency exchange rates (you can integrate an API like ExchangeRate-API).
+- **Tailwind CSS**: Utility-first CSS framework for creating responsive and customizable designs.
-JavaScript (ES6): Language for writing the app's logic.
+- **Custom Hooks**: Utilizes custom hooks for managing state and fetching real-time currency data.